LLM Concentration Programs

 • fulfill their writing requirement in an approved course or independent writing project with a member of the tax faculty, and

-• achieve a minimum of a B average in their certification courses and writing requirement.
+• achieve a minimum of a B average in their concentration courses and writing requirement.

 Advisor